Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Key to Acronyms: AUC = area under the curve; LPV = lopinavir

-Models suggest that diet, body weight and postnatal age are important factors in lopinavir PK, with improved bioavailability as dietary fat increases over the first year of life26 and with clearance slowing by age 2.3 years.27 A study from the UK and Ireland in children ages 5.6 to 12.8 years at the time of lopinavir/ritonavir initiation that compared outcomes in children treated with 230 mg/m2/dose versus 300 mg/m2/dose suggests that the higher doses were associated with improved long-term viral load suppression.28
+Models suggest that diet, body weight, and postnatal age are important factors in lopinavir PK, with improved bioavailability as dietary fat increases over the first year of life28 and with clearance slowing by age 2.3 years.29 A study from the U.K. and Ireland compared outcomes of LPV/r treatment with either a 230 mg/m2/dose or a 300 mg/m2/dose in children aged 5.6 to 12.8 years at the time of LPV/r initiation.
+Study findings suggested that the higher doses were associated with improved long-term viral load suppression.30

 Pharmacokinetics and Dosing